microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_workitemtype.html.markdown

 * `icon` - (Optional)  Icon to represent the work item type.
 Default: "icon_clipboard"

-* `inherits_from` - (Optional)  Parent work item type for work item type.
+* `parent_work_item_reference_name` - (Optional) Reference name of the parent work item type.
 Changing this forces a new work item type to be created.

 * `is_disabled` - (Optional)  True if the work item type need to be disabled.
 Default: false